 The more infrequent the talks are, the longer and more cumbersome they become.
-Frequent, agile planning can keep the meetings to a ten-minute window period.
+Frequent, agile planning can keep the meetings to a ten-minute window.

-Topics usually vary depending on the project stage and might be focused on a job or task-specific safety if incident reports have grown in that area.
-The last year has seen many PPE usage instruction talks and the effect of the pandemic on job procedures.
+Topics usually vary depending on the project stage.
+They might be focused on a job or task-specific safety if incident reports have grown in that area.
+The last year has seen many PPE usage instruction talks.
+As well as the effect of the pandemic on job procedures.
 Keep the information clear, concise and structured.

 Here are some tips to improve the talks:

-- Give advance notice of the meeting, so there is no scrambling or absenteeism.
+- Give advance notice, so there's no scrambling or absenteeism

-- Use toolbox talk templates to keep records of topics and signed attendance.
+- Use templates to keep records of topics and signed attendance

-Topics that could be covered range from protecting eyes, ears and respiratory systems to safety at heights.
-What they do need to be is specific to a site’s current situation.
-Generic talks are a waste of time and will disengage your team long-term.
+Topics that could be covered range from protecting eyes, ears and respiratory systems, to safety at heights.
+They need to be is specific to a site’s current situation.
+Generic talks are a waste of time and disengage your team long-term.

 Does your team need silica and silicosis education?
 Add it to your topics list.
-With the big trend in facial hair, do a large percentage of your team grow a beard?
-Show them what a good facial fit of protective equipment looks like, as well as discuss the need for a good seal.
+With the trend in facial hair, does a large percentage of your team grow a beard?
+Show them what a good facial fit of protective equipment looks like.
+As well as the need for a good seal.

 Your team will be a good source of topics, so dip into that rich resource.